ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Claims and measurements in PKIX Evidence

-{{RFC9334}} states that Evidence is made up of claims and that a claim is "a piece of asserted information, often in the form of a name/value pair".
+The RATS Architecture {{RFC9334}} states that Evidence is made up of claims and that a claim is "a piece of asserted information, often in the form of a name/value pair".
 The RATS Architecture also mentions the concept of "measurements" that "can describe a variety of attributes of system components, such as hardware, firmware, BIOS, software, etc., and how they are hardened."